 Tongue tie can make it harder for babies to breastfeed.
 It's when the strip of tissue, called the 'frenulum' which, attaches the tongue to the floor of the mouth, is shorter than normal.
 Tongue tie can prevent your baby from latching on effectively.
+Sue Ward, Infant Feeding Lead at Medway Community Healthcare talks to us about tongue tie and what to do if you think your baby has a tongue tie.

 Signs of tongue tie in your baby might include: